lasseignelab/Cancer_Signature_Reversion/README.md

 ## Acknowledgements

- - We would like to thank the all the Lasseigne Lab for providing feedback during this project.
+ - We would like to thank all the Lasseigne Lab members for providing feedback during this project.

 ## Funding